LUCIENMathieu03/DataTable_HRnet-OCR-P14/README.md

 ## **Features**

 - Automatically generates table columns based on object keys.
-- Displays data in rows for easy visualization.
+- Displays data in rows.
 - No need to manually specify columns or rows.

 ---